redhat-beyond/roo.me/CONTRIBUTING.md

 Thank you for supporting roo.me and looking for ways to help.
 Please note that some conventions here might be a bit different than what you are used to, even if you have contributed to other open source projects before.
 Reading this document will help you save time and work effectively with the developers and other contributors.

+## Setting up

+Before contributing to roo.me, make sure you set up the development environment by downloading the following:
+1. Vagrant
+2. VitualBox (or any other hypervisor)

+Now, a development environment will automatically be set up for you when typing `vagrant up` in the directory of the repository.

 ## Issues